 and some of the ones I’ve worn previously:

--I was able to try out items from different designers without committing to anything.
-If something didn’t fit or I didn’t like it, I just sent it back.
+–I can try out items from different designers without committing to anything.
+If something doesn’t fit or I don’t like it, I just send it back.
 This only happened twice, and everything else was a keeper.

--I’ve found that I personally prefer to spend more money on classic pieces that will last, but I still love trendy pieces.
-I don’t always love spending a lot of money for them. $130 is pricey, but for the cost of all of the clothes I wore (at least 3k worth of designer dresses and rompers), it was worth the cost to me.
-I’ve found that having a set amount of classic pieces works well for me while rotating through trendier stuff.
-This gives me the ability to try a lot without a huge commitment.
+–It allows me to try out trendy pieces without committing to buying them.
+I’ve found that I personally prefer to spend more money on classic pieces that will last, but I still love trendy pieces -just not always spending a lot of money for them. $130 is pricey, but for the cost of all of the clothes I wore (at least 3k worth of designer dresses and rompers), it was worth the cost to me.

 –They have a great mix of casual pieces, dresses, formal dresses, and accessories.
 Also, there are usually reviews and pics from other users so you can decide how the sizing and fit runs on fellow non-models. 🙂

--Also, I don’t know if anyone else feels that same way, but I always feel like I’m in a fashion funk after childbirth.
+–It got me out of my post-childbirth fashion funk.
 When you’re used to wearing maternity clothes for so long and constantly feeling uncomfortable, it’s a strange transition back to real clothes.
 It’s also easy to feel frumpy.
 This has definitely been a fun way to switch things up!

--I love their efforts to be more green by ditching boxes/envelopes for shipping and using the reusable blue bag.
+–I love their efforts to be more green -they use a reusable blue bag for shipping instead of boxes/envelopes.
 Now if they’d just ditch the plastic wrap around the clothes…

 –I haven’t had a ton of luck with RTR for one-time rentals because the clothes didn’t fit my short body/torso properly.
 This way, I’ve been able to easily try out different sizes without the financial commitment each time.